FIFA 22: Which Edition to Buy?

 The FIFA 22 release date is confirmed and the game is now up for pre-order.
 If you want to buy the game right now you’ll want to pick the right FIFA 22 edition for your budget and interest level.

-EA recently confirmed its Madden 22 release and now the company has detailed the next installment in the long-running FIFA series.
+EA recently confirmed Madden 22 which is due out later this month and now the company has detailed the next installment in the long-running FIFA series.

 FIFA 22 is official and the game is heading to PS5, PS4, Xbox Series X, Xbox Series S, Xbox One X, Xbox One, Windows PC, Nintendo Switch (Legacy Edition), and Stadia this fall.

 There are actually three FIFA 22 release dates.
-One lands on September 22nd, another on September 27th, while the other lands a few days later on October 1st.
+One lands on September 22nd, another on September 27th, and the final release date lands a few days later on October 1st.

 If you want to start playing FIFA 22 in September you’ll need to pre-order a specific version of the game or obtain an EA Play subscription.
 EA Play subscribers can access the game starting September 22nd.